• HOME

 • Mix paint and add the bonding agent

-• Brush first layer paint onto chair working from the top and move down (watch for drips)
+• Brush first layer milk paint onto chair working from the top and move down (watch for drips)

-• Brush the second layer of paint if needed.
+• Brush the second layer of milk paint if needed.
 Most likely you will need two unless you like the look

 I hope you have enjoyed this DIY and I hope you try out milk-paint to get that delicious vintage painted look.
+What are you considering painting?

 Since this post went live we have lived with our natural painted chair for a while now.
 The paint has stayed on the piece of furniture beautifully.
 I have no complaints and only good things to say about MMS paint.
 I do believe it is the best milk paint brand.